Travel to campus and parking

 An ideal way to keep your step count high, it’s about a 40-minute walk from the Village to main campus.

 There's a regular, dedicated bus service between the Village and campus, so it's nice and easy to get to and from your lectures and the library.
+An annual pass costs £175 (valid Monday to Friday) or £195 (valid Monday to Saturday).
+Alternatively, you can buy a Semester One pass (September to mid-January) for £70.

 It’s easy to cycle between the Village and main campus.
 There’s a cycle lane most of the way and the journey only takes about 15 minutes.
 You can park your bike in the underground bike store next to the library and in the bike racks at the Village.